nuclearsugar/VolcaClockPlayground/README.md

 #Volca Clock Playground

 This Pure Data patch is a realtime clock augmentation tool for the Korg Volca series.
 By inputting the Volca clock into a computer, we can then play with the clock, and then send it into another Volca.
+Also VCP can be the master clock for modular synth.

 ###Features
 - Modules include: `clock divider`, `clock multiplier`, `multiplier pulse`, `swing`, `swing pulse`, `skip step`, `random pass thru`, `mute`, `internal metronome`, and `manual trigger`.